ruanjiaxing/gpcp-shell/README.md

 # gpcp-shell
 gpcp batch files ported to shell scripts

-Remember to set the environment variable JRoot to point the gpcp-JVM directory.
+Remember to set the environment variable JRoot to point to the gpcp-JVM directory.